 To improve our emergency response capabilities, deSter Lima has trained 33% of our staff in first aid.
 Additionally, we have installed new eyewash stations and AEDs (automated external defibrillators).
-We further support these initiatives with an annual evacuation drill, safety training, and a hearing protection program that includes annual testing to evaluate the effectiveness of PPF de Ster Thailand focused on improving construction safety through programs aimed at contractors and rigorous work permit checks.
-As a complement, we also initiated a safety campaign to promote awareness about unsafe practices, such as the improper use of PPE.
-Additionally, we conducted environmental noise assessments and created a noise contour map to identify and address problem areas, thereby reducing health and environmental impacts.
+We further support these initiatives with an annual evacuation drill, safety training, and a hearing protection program that includes annual testing to evaluate the effectiveness of PPE.